twjeffery/DIO-test-2/docs/shared-service/Justice/justice-ja-shared-directory.md

 {: .no_toc .mb-3}
 Use this service when you need any kind of Justice data.
 This data includes:

+Information on each Justice or Judge:
+- Name
+- Judge code (5-6 letter code, similar to an identification number)
+- Email
+- Level of court (provincial, QB, CoA)
+- Jurisdiction - (surrogate, bankruptcy, commercial list)
+- Supernumerary flag & date
+- Active (yes/no)
+- Retirement date
+- Appointment date
+- Location
+- PC it's the court locations; for QB it's the judicial centres
+- there is usually a resident location, and then locations where they might "serve"
+- Bilingual (yes/no)
+- Associated JA's (listed)
+- Justice training data
+-   Jury training (yes/no)
+-   Sexual assault training (yes/no)

 ### When not to use